-The application of the layoff and recall procedures in Section 12.1 and 12.2 shall be applied on the basis of each geographic location as outlined in Appendix III.
+The application of the layoff and recall procedures in Clauses 12.1 and 12.2 shall be applied on the basis of each geographic location as outlined in Appendix III.

-12.4 Advance Notice
+12.4 Advance Notice and Severance

-- (a) Employees with two years or more service seniority shall be given three (3) notice of layoff. - (b) Employees with less than two years service seniority shall be given one (1) month notice of layoff. - (c) If the employee has not had the opportunity to work the full notice period she shall be paid in lieu of work for that part of the notice period for which work was not made available. - (d) Following such notice, employees so affected, who are seeking alternative employment, shall, subject to operational requirements, receive leave with pay to attend job interviews.
-The Employer agrees that such leave shall not be unreasonably withheld. - (e) In the event of a layoff as per Article 12.1, the Employer and Union agree that the Joint Education & Training Committee will work with regular employees who have greater than two (2) years of service, impacted throughout the layoff process in identifying employee skills, training options and training sources both in-house and external for staff development in assisting employees to obtain the necessary knowledge, skills and abilities through training initiatives to assist in placements.
-The Employer agrees to establish a training fund for the term of the eleventh (11th) BCGEU and LSS Collective Agreement in the amount of seven thousand and two hundred dollars (\$7,200).
+- (a) Regular employees with two years or more service seniority shall be given three months notice of layoff. - (b) Regular employees with less than two years service seniority shall be given one month notice of layoff. - (c) If a regular employee has not had the opportunity to work the full notice period she shall be paid in lieu of work for that part of the notice period for which work was not made available. - (d) When a regular employee opts for and is entitled to receive severance pay, the severance pay will be calculated and paid in accordance with the following: - (1) Regular employees with less than three years' service seniority will be entitled to an amount equal to two weeks' current salary for each year of continuous service. - (2) Regular employees with three or more years' service seniority will be entitled to severance pay based upon three weeks' current salary for each year of service. - (3) Severance pay shall be prorated for partial years of service.
+The maximum amount will be 12 months' current salary. - (e) A regular employee may opt for severance pursuant to this clause on the date the layoff was scheduled to occur, in which case she shall forfeit all seniority and rights to recall. - (f) Following such notice, employees so affected, who are seeking alternative employment, shall, subject to operational requirements, receive leave with pay to attend job interviews.
+The Employer agrees that such leave shall not be unreasonably withheld. - (g) In the event of a layoff as per Clause 12.1, the Employer and Union agree that the Joint Standing Committee will work with regular employees who have greater than two years of service, impacted throughout the layoff process in identifying employee skills, training options and training sources both in-house and external for staff development in assisting employees to obtain the necessary knowledge, skills and abilities through training initiatives to assist in placements.